Sjdpk/OnBoarding-with-Shared_Preferences-/README.md

 # Flutter OnBoarding Screen
-Flutter Onboarding tutorial with GetX and  Shared Preferences Only First Time of Application Lunch
+Flutter Onboarding with GetX and  Shared Preferences Only First Time of Application Lunch

 A new Flutter project.